Understanding Self-Employment Retirement PlansMay 30, 2023

 Thankfully, the retirement contribution limits can be higher for the self-employed than for those working for companies.
-It’s important to get started with a retirement savings plan!
+It’s important to get started with a retirement savings plan now, though!
 Surveys have shown that less than 30% of workers consistently put aside money for retirement.
+As the saying goes,

 Primary retirement accounts for the self-employed include: